How To Tell If Your CPAP Pressure Is Too High Or Too Low

 How to tell if your CPAP pressure is too high or too low?

+What do CPAP pressure setting mean?
 The general rule is that your CPAP pressure should be prescribed by your doctor.
 It should be enough to keep your airways open and unobstructed for the entire night.
 Keep in mind that when your CPAP pressure is too low, you’re most likely to loudly snore or wake up gasping for air.
 On another note, if your CPAP pressure is too high, you’ll experience nasal congestion, interrupted sleep, and uncomfortable sleep therapy.

 Always consult your doctor should you have issues with your CPAP equipment.
 It is also important to take note of Bilevel Positive Airway Pressure (BiPAP) and Automatic Positive Airway Pressure (APAP).
 BiPAP pressure settings can be categorized into inhalation and exhalation pressures.
 APAP or AutoPAP machine, as the name suggests, offers the convenience of having an automatically set CPAP pressure.

 Bilevel therapy is not typically prescribed for OSA patients; however, OSA patients who require high treatment pressures or have another respiratory condition are often candidates for bilevel therapy.

 GoCPAP offers OSA patients with a wide range of CPAP machines and products that will help increase air pressure in your throat in order to prevent the airway from narrowing.
 This results in improved focus, lower blood pressure, reduced daytime fatigue, and a healthier and stronger immune system.